aberja/vocabulary-en-de-anki-flashcards/README.md

 # Deck of Anki Flashcards with English-German vocabulary
-This repository contains a deck of flashcards for use with the [Anki](https://apps.ankiweb.net/) flashcard system.
-The deck comes in plain text and contains vocabulary to learn either English-German or German-English.
+Contains a deck of flashcards of vocabularies to learn either English-German or German-English with the [Anki](https://apps.ankiweb.net/) flashcard system.
 The deck is suitable for advanced speakers.
 It contains terms wich are not frequently used, terms that are often misspelled, and fixed expressions.

 ## Get the Deck of Flashcards
 ### Download Deck from GitHub